learn-co-curriculum/html-css-getting-started-with-git/README.md

 abe211d update About headline in README (jongrover, 10 seconds ago) 6d81119 add a README with some info text (jongrover, 2 minutes ago)
 ```
 Depending on how many commits you have saved this list may fill the screen.
 If so, you can use the down arrow to scroll through them and type `q` and hit return to quit out of the log if you get stuck.
 In my case I have just one commit so git exits the log automatically when it reaches the bottom of the log.
 The first set of numbers and letters is the SHA key, this is a unique id git uses to identify this commit.
 Following the SHA our commit message we typed in.
-After that we see the github user hwom made the commit and how long ago the commit was made.
+After that we see the github user who made the commit and how long ago the commit was made.

 ### Reset

-What is we wanted to go back to the moment in time before we had updated the "About" heading?
+What if we wanted to go back to the moment in time before we had updated the "About" heading?
 We can check out and reset back to previous commits by using the reset command.
 To reset to a particular commit we miust make a note of that commits SHA key.
 Refering to the code block above we can see that running the `git log` command displays a list of our commits and all their respective SHA keys.
 In our case we wish to revert back to the commit fro 2 minutes ago where we "add a README with some info text" we note that the corresponding SHA key is "6d81119".
 Now we can type in the command `git reset --hard 6d81119`.
 Note that your SHA key will most likely be different from mine.
 This will take us back in time to when our file looked like this:

 ```markdown
 Simon's Stamp Collection App